HenningReetz/Praat-scripts/README.md

 Hillenbrand2TextGrid
 Convert Hillenbrand et al.'s vowels timimg info into TextGrids

+TIMIT2praat
+Convert TIMIT's WAV, phoneme, word and sentece files to Praat's .wav and TextGrids

 DURATION
 Duration
 Computes durations of all files or (selected) intervals of all files in a directory or reports times of point tiers.